zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_partition.rst

 Synopsis
 --------
-- Gather facts about a partition of a CPC (Z system), including its HBAs, NICs, and virtual functions.
+- Gather facts about a partition of a CPC (Z system), including its HBAs, NICs, virtual functions, and crypto configuration including crypto adapters.
 - Create, update, or delete a partition.
 The HBAs, NICs, and virtual functions of the partition are managed by separate Ansible modules.
 - Start or stop a partition.